 Plant-Based Diet Lowers the Risk of Type 2 Diabetes by One-Third, Study Finds

-A new study has added more evidence that a plant-based diet can significantly lower the risk of type 2 diabetes.
+A study has added more evidence that a plant-based diet can significantly lower the risk of type 2 diabetes.
 The long-term study, recently released by the Harvard School of Public Health, found that a diet rich in healthy plant foods such as whole grains, vegetables, fruits and nuts, was associated with a considerably lower risk of developing type 2 diabetes.

 More Than 200,000 Americans Studied